Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 FSMA 204 does not explicitly require EDI.
 However, many companies are adopting EDI because their trading partners require electronic traceability information.

 Large retailers and distributors often rely on EDI 856 Advance Ship Notices (ASNs) to automatically capture shipment data.
-These messages allow them to track inventory movements, validate shipments, and store the traceability data required under FSMA.
+These messages allow them to track inventory movements, validate shipments and store the traceability data required under FSMA.

 For suppliers shipping to these partners, sending ASNs becomes part of doing business.

-Without EDI, companies may struggle to:
+Without EDI capabilities, food suppliers may struggle to:

-• Provide shipment details before products arrive
+• Provide shipment details before products arrive at retailer warehouses

-• Capture lot codes consistently
+• Capture lot codes consistently across all shipments

-• Maintain standardized traceability records across partners
+• Maintain standardized traceability records across multiple trading partners

 As a result, many organizations implementing FSMA compliance programs choose to adopt EDI so their traceability data flows automatically through the supply chain.